Stein variational gradient descent on infinite-dimensional space and applications to statistical inverse problems: Conclusion

 The iSVGD is analyzed by studying the limiting behavior of the finite-dimensional objects.
 This work presents an infinite-dimensional version of the approach given in \cite{Wang2019NIPS}.
 It is worth mentioning that our results not only provide an infinite-dimensional version but also indicate that an intuitive trivial generalization of algorithms given in \cite{Wang2019NIPS} may not be suitable since particles will belong to a set with zero measure.
 Our results also show that it is necessary to introduce the parameter $s$, which has not been considered in the existing work.

 The current work may be extended to combine the generalizations of the kernel using Hessian operators in the Wasserstein space \cite{Li2021JMP}.
 The proposed approach may be combined with other algorithms, such as the accelerated information gradient flows \cite{Wang2020arXiv} and the mean-field type MCMC algorithms \cite{alfredo2020SIADDS}, to generate new and more efficient algorithms.
-It is also interesting to study systematically the interacting particle system and the mean field limit equation.
+It is also interesting and important to do more theoretical studies, e.g., introduce infinite-dimensional Stein geometry \cite{Korba2020NIPS} and develop systematic theories of the interacting particle system and the mean field limit equation \cite{Lu2019SIAM}.
 We will report the progress on these aspects elsewhere in the future.